Applications are now open for The Telegraph’s 2024 Editorial Graduate Programme. Applications close on December 18.

 If you’re somehow still on the fence about the scheme, take it from our interviewees.
 When asked to describe the scheme in three words, the words “engaging”, “fun”, and “eclectic” all came up.

 “A lot of trust is put in grads, which is mostly cool,” says Tom Ough who was able to cover events like Wimbledon and the Euros early on in his scheme.
-Similarly, Johnson recalls interviewing Marcus Rashford and going to Harry and Meghan’s wedding.
+Similarly, Jamie recalls interviewing Marcus Rashford and going to Harry and Meghan’s wedding.
 “It opened up my eyes to a whole world of opportunity and made me really excited for what stories I’d be able to cover in the future.”

-Lyons concludes: “There’s a great camaraderie in the newsroom.
+Izzy concludes: “There’s a great camaraderie in the newsroom.
 Your colleagues are fantastic and will take you under their wing, and that’s definitely one thing that I think is an asset of The Telegraph.”

 This article was supported and made possible by The Telegraph.
 Article compiled and written by Jessica Lord, Hannah Bradfield, Jem Collins, and Catharina Cheung.

-Last updated December 2023.
+Last updated December 2024.